eustachi0/eustachi0/README.md

 <h1 align="center">Hi 👋, I'm Eustachio</h1>
 <h3 align="center">A freelance frontend developer in the UK</h3>

-- 🌱 I’m currently working with **JavaScript, Typescript React, Remix, and PayloadCMS**
+- 🌱 I’m currently working with **JavaScript, Typescript React, Remix, Qwik, and PayloadCMS**
 - 🔭 I'm currently working in the Advertising and Marketing industry as a 3D content creator. **My goal is to complement my current work with frontend web development and to specialize in building dinamic headless websites and webapps.**

 ---